wp-plugins/sexybookmarks/readme.txt

 = 2.5.4 =
 * Added update notice
 * Fixed a couple minor css issues in dashboard
+* Fixed issue where some themes were causing icons to display vertically rather than horizontally
+* Added Ning to the list
+* Added DesignBump to the list
+* Added Hacker News (news.ycombinator) to the list
+* Added Identica to the list
+* Added PrintFriendly to the list
+* Added Romanian translation

 = 2.5.3.4 =
 * Added French translation